portato-io/portatoapp/README.md

 ## Deployment with Firebase

 Start by adding the API key to your environment file.
-To do so, create a .env.local in the portato directory if you don't already have it.
+To do so, create a ´.env.local´ in the portato directory if you don't already have it.

 Add the following to your environment file:
 ```
 REACT_APP_FIREBASE_API_KEY=your_firebase_api_key_here
 ```
-Then go to the [firebase project settings](https://console.firebase.google.com/project/portatoapp/settings/general/web:MDIyZWQwZjktMjRlNy00ZjNmLWFhOTgtYWRjMWRkZWEyOGFk) and copy the API key to your environment file includeing the quotation marks.
+Then go to the [firebase project settings](https://console.firebase.google.com/project/portatoapp/settings/general/web:MDIyZWQwZjktMjRlNy00ZjNmLWFhOTgtYWRjMWRkZWEyOGFk) and copy the API key to your environment file including the quotation marks.

 Then to deploy run the following commands within the portato directory: